AttilaAKINCI/RecipeList/README.md

 # RecipeList
-RecipeList is a book that contains amazing recipes for you !!
+RecipeList is a book that contains amazing recipes for you via Contentful API !!

 > [!NOTE]
 > Please be aware !!
 This repository ontains legacy implementations and arhitectures.